 It's better to give than to receive.

+But remember the words of the Lord.
 What this statement from Acts 20:35 is emphasizing is that it’s better to give than to continue to amass wealth.
 There are times when you’ll be in a better financial position to give more to your local church (time and money), and there will be times when you’ll need to focus on saving or paying off debt.

-But in the end, by the grace of God, strive to reflect God’s generous character by being a generous giver with what you have.
+In the end, by the grace of God, strive to reflect God’s generous character by being a generous giver with what you have.